zhanymkanov/fastapi-best-practices/README.md

 25. [Bonus Section.](https://github.com/zhanymkanov/fastapi-best-practices#bonus-section)

 ### 1. Project Structure.
 Consistent & predictable
-There are many ways to structure the project, but the best structure is a structure that is consistent, straightforward and has no surprises.
+There are many ways to structure the project, but the best structure is a structure that is consistent, straightforward, and has no surprises.
 - If looking at the project structure doesn't give you an idea of what the project is about, then the structure might be unclear.
-- If you have to open packages to understand what modules are located in it, then your structure is unclear.
+- If you have to open packages to understand what modules are located in them, then your structure is unclear.
 - If the frequency and location of the files feels random, then your project structure is bad.
 - If looking at the module's location and its name doesn't give you an idea of what's inside it, then your structure is very bad.

-Although, the project structure, where we separate files by their type (e.g. api, crud, models, schemas) presented by [@tiangolo](https://github.com/tiangolo) is good for microservices or projects with fewer scopes, we couldn't fit it into our monolith with a lot of domains and modules.
+Although the project structure, where we separate files by their type (e.g. api, crud, models, schemas) presented by [@tiangolo](https://github.com/tiangolo) is good for microservices or projects with fewer scopes, we couldn't fit it into our monolith with a lot of domains and modules.
 Structure that I found more scalable and evolvable is inspired by Netflix's [Dispatch](https://github.com/Netflix/dispatch) with some little modifications.